Elevated Work Platform (EWP)

 About Log Books (For Option 2)

-After the 1 day initial training, your instructor will issue you with a log book that will include a set number of tasks that you will need to perform under the supervision of a licenced forklift operator.
+After the 1 day initial training, your instructor will issue you with a log book that will include a set number of tasks that you will need to perform under the supervision of a licensed forklift operator.
 The logbook requirements can be undertaken in your workplace or any place where a elevating work platform is available providing supervision is also available.

 On successful completion of the course you will receive a Workplace Health & Safety High Risk National Licence (after your application has been processed by WHSQ) or in the case of a Black Coal mining qualification, a Statement of Attainment that is a nationally recognised for this machine.